 Known as the “silent killer,” high blood pressure, or hypertension, increases the risk of heart disease and stroke, which are the leading causes of death in the United States.*

-Approximately one in three U.S. adults, or about 70 million people, have high blood pressure, but only about half (52 percent) of these people have it under control (CDC, 2015).
-Controlling high blood pressure is an important step in preventing heart attacks, stroke and kidney disease, and in reducing the risk of developing other serious conditions.
-Health care providers and plans can help individuals manage their high blood pressure by prescribing medications and encouraging low-sodium diets, increased physical activity and smoking cessation.
+Nearly half of adults in the United States, or about 108 million people (45%), have high blood pressure, but only about 1 in 4 adults (24%) with hypertension have their condition under control (CDC, 2019).
+Controlling high blood pressure is an important step in preventing heart attacks, stroke, and kidney disease, and in reducing the risk of developing other serious conditions.
+Health care providers and plans can help individuals manage their high blood pressure by prescribing medications and encouraging low-sodium diets, increased physical activity, and smoking cessation.

 - Remind patients with hypertension about the importance of taking prescribed medication.
 Ask your patient if they are taking medications as prescribed.
 (If they aren’t, document this.)